Shadcn-Component-Manager/scm/README.md

 # Shadcn Component Manager (SCM)

 A powerful CLI tool for creating, sharing, and installing shadcn/ui components with ease.
-Build your component library and share it with the community!
+Build your component library and share it with the community.

-## 🚀 Quick Start
+## Quick Start

 ```bash
 # Install globally